hashicorp/terraform-provider-google/website/docs/r/data_loss_prevention_deidentify_template.html.markdown

 * `characters_to_ignore` -
   (Optional)
-  Characters to skip when doing deidentification of a value.
+  Characters to skip when doing de-identification of a value.
 These will be left alone and skipped.
   Structure is documented below.